lxRbckl/Project-Acta-Mea-1/README.md

 ## Project Acta Mea
-> Add a layer of abstraction between your Discord servers with a Discord bot.
+> A Discord bot task manager to provide a layer of abstraction between you and your Discord servers.
 ## Installation
 ```
 pip3 install discord.py